informalsystems/atomkraft/README.md

   - `pyproject.toml` contains the Poetry project configuration.

 All of the above configuration files are filled with the default configuration, so you don't need to worry about them, if you don't want to.
 On the other hand, when needed, everything is fully customizable.

+## Local testnets

+With Atomkraft project created, you should be ready to go.
+By default, we configure local testnets to use the `gaiad` (Cosmos Hub) binary.
+If it is available via your `PATH`, executing `atomkraft chain testnet` should bring up a local testnet with 2 node and 3 validators.
+If you would like to configure any parameters differently (e.g. to run your custom blockchain binary), you can do it either via `atomkraft chain config` command, or by directly editing `chain.toml` config file.
+Please make sure your changes are valid by executing `atomkraft chain testnet`; we use the local testnet to run the tests.